 V-Pull Brakes

-Standard V-pull brakes work just fine for the mass majority of 8 to 11-year-olds, but the quality and performance of V-brakes varies from bike to bike.
+Standard V-pull brakes work great for the mass majority of 8 to 11-year-olds, but the quality and performance of V-brakes vary from bike to bike.
 High-quality, high-performing brakes are easy for kids to activate and don’t require them to exert a lot of pressure on the lever.

 V-Pull vs. Disc Brake